araobp/virtual-showroom/README.md

 <img src="doc/schematic.jpg" width=500>

-The 240-degree panorama screen in this project also supports perspective drawing.
+The 240-degree panorama screen in this project also supports perspective drawing like a driving experience in NISSAN GARELLY above.

 <img src="doc/PerspectiveView.jpg" width=700>